Lanie-Carmelo/latex-apa7-presentation-template/CONTRIBUTING.md

 ## Guidelines

 - Keep the template clean and easy to use for students.
-- Follow the APA 7th edition guidelines.
+- Follow the APA 7th edition guidelines for presentations.
 - Write clear commit messages (e.g., "Add example for figure citations").
 - If you add new files (e.g., examples), keep them minimal and relevant.
 - Test your changes with `make pdf` before submitting.